creyez/SEO_W1Project/README.md

 Uses the League of Legends API:
 * Used to get the wins and losses of a random summoner:
     * https://developer.riotgames.com/apis#league-exp-v4/GET_getLeagueEntries
-* Used to get the wins and losses of a specific summoner
+* Used to get the wins and losses of a specific summoner:
     * https://developer.riotgames.com/apis#league-v4/GET_getLeagueEntries
 * Used to get API Key (updates every 24 hours):
     * https://developer.riotgames.com/